ANCIENT JEWISH WEDDING CUSTOMS & JESUS CHRIST, HIS BRIDE, THE CHURCH

 The Agreement/The Ketubah

 The wedding agreement was called a Ketubah.
 After the terms of the Ketubah were accepted, a cup of wine was shared to seal the marriage covenant.
 From that time forth, the couple was considered to be married, even though the marriage was not consummated yet.
 The Bride resided with her family until the time of the wedding.
+One especially interesting part of the Ketubah was that the Groom committed to complete provision for the Bride from that time forth as the couple began their covenant relationship.

 Matthew 26: 27-28